stratis-storage/stratisd/README.md

 /usr/lib64/pkgconfig/dbus-1.pc
 ```

-Also, the rust library libudev-sys has an dependency on the C libudev library.
+Also, the rust library libudev-sys has a dependency on the C libudev library.
 Please check with your distributions package manager to locate the needed
 package (e.g libudev-dev for Debian-based, systemd-devel for Fedora RPM-based
 Linux distributions).